Playing Stochastically in Weighted Timed Games to Emulate Memory: Weighted timed games

-We call \emph{path} a finite or infinite sequence $\ppath$ of transitions of~$\game$.
-Each play~$\play$ of $\game$ is associated with a unique path $\ppath$ (by projecting away everything but the transitions): we say that $\play$ \emph{follows} the path $\ppath$.
+We call \emph{path} a finite or infinite sequence \ppath of transitions of~$\game$.
+As for finite plays, the concatenation of two finite paths $\ppath_1$ and $\ppath_2$, such that $\ppath_1$ ends in the same location as $\ppath_2$ starts, is denoted by $\ppath_1\ppath_2$.
+Each play~\play of $\game$ is associated with a unique path \ppath (by projecting away everything but the transitions): we say that \play \emph{follows} the path \ppath.
 A \emph{target path} is a finite path ending in the target set $\LocsT$.
 We denote by $\TPaths$ the set of target paths.
-We let $\TPaths_\play$ (resp. $\TPaths^n_\play$) the subset of target paths that start from the last location of the finite play $\play$ (resp. containing $n$ transitions).
+We let $\TPaths_\play$ (resp. $\TPaths^n_\play$) the subset of target paths that start from the last location of the finite play \play (resp. containing $n$ transitions without taking into account the size of \play).
 A path is said to be \emph{maximal} if it is infinite or if it is a target path.

-A \emph{deterministic strategy} for $\MinPl$ (resp.~$\MaxPl$) is a mapping $\detminstrategy\colon \FPlaysMin \to \Trans\times\Rplus$ (resp.~$\detmaxstrategy\colon \FPlaysMax \to \Trans\times \Rplus$) such that for all finite plays $\play\in\FPlaysMin$ (resp.~$\play\in\FPlaysMax$) ending in non-target configuration $(\loc,\val)$, there exists an edge $(\loc,\val)\xrightarrow{\detminstrategy(\play)}(\loc',\val')$.
+A \emph{deterministic strategy} for $\MinPl$ (resp.~$\MaxPl$) is a mapping $\detminstrategy\colon \FPlaysMin \to \Trans\times\Rplus$ (resp.~$\detmaxstrategy\colon \FPlaysMax \to \Trans\times \Rplus$) such that for all finite plays $\play\in\FPlaysMin$ (resp.~$\play\in\FPlaysMax$) ending in (non-target) configuration $(\loc,\val)$, there exists an edge $(\loc,\val)\xrightarrow{\detminstrategy(\play)}(\loc',\val')$.
 We let $\dStratMin$ and $\dStratMax$ denote the set of deterministic strategies in $\game$ for players $\MinPl$ and $\MaxPl$, respectively.
-A play or finite play $\play = (\loc_0,\val_0)\xrightarrow{\trans_0, t_0} (\loc_1,\val_1)\xrightarrow{\trans_1, t_1}\cdots$ conforms to a deterministic strategy $\detminstrategy$ of $\MinPl$ (resp.~$\MaxPl$) if for all $k$ such that $(\loc_k,\val_k)$ belongs to $\MinPl$ (resp.~$\MaxPl$), we have that $(\trans_k, t_{k}) = \detminstrategy((\loc_0,\val_0)\xrightarrow{\trans_0, t_0} \cdots (\loc_k,\val_k))$.
-For all deterministic strategies $\detminstrategy$ and $\detmaxstrategy$ of players \MinPl and \MaxPl, respectively, and for all configurations~$(\loc_0,\val_0)$, we let $\outcomes((\loc_0,\val_0),\detminstrategy,\detmaxstrategy)$ be the outcome of $\detminstrategy$ and $\detmaxstrategy$, defined as the unique maximal play conforming to $\detminstrategy$ and $\detmaxstrategy$ and starting in~$(\loc_0,\val_0)$.
+A play or finite play $\play = (\loc_0,\val_0)\extendto{\trans_0, \delay_0} \extendto{\trans_1, \delay_1}\cdots$ conforms to a deterministic strategy $\detminstrategy$ of $\MinPl$ (resp.~$\MaxPl$) if for all $k$ such that $(\loc_k,\val_k)$ belongs to $\MinPl$ (resp.~$\MaxPl$), we have that $(\trans_k, t_{k}) = \detminstrategy\big((\loc_0,\val_0)\extendto{\trans_0, \delay_0} \cdots \extendto{\trans_{k-1}, \trans_{k-1}}\big)$.
+For all deterministic strategies \detminstrategy and \detmaxstrategy of players \MinPl and \MaxPl, respectively, and for all configurations~$(\loc_0,\val_0)$, we let $\outcomes((\loc_0,\val_0),\detminstrategy,\detmaxstrategy)$ be the outcome of $\detminstrategy$ and $\detmaxstrategy$, defined as the unique maximal play conforming to $\detminstrategy$ and $\detmaxstrategy$ and starting in~$(\loc_0,\val_0)$.